Methylthioadenosine nucleosidase

+Methylthioadenosine nucleosidase is an enzyme characterised from Lupinus luteus that catalyzes the hydrolysis of 5′-methylthioadenosine to S-methyl-5-thio-D-ribose and adenine.

+The enzyme is widely present in plants, including rice and Arabidopsis thaliana.
+Inhibition of the enzyme has been studied as a way to control the bacterium Helicobacter pylori.

-This enzyme belongs to the family of hydrolases, specifically those glycosylases that hydrolyse N-glycosyl compounds.
+This enzyme is a hydrolase, specifically a glycosylase that hydrolyses N-glycosyl compounds.
 The systematic name of this enzyme class is S-methyl-5'-thioadenosine adeninehyrolase.
 Other names in common use include 5'-methylthioadenosine nucleosidase, MTA nucleosidase, MeSAdo nucleosidase, and methylthioadenosine methylthioribohydrolase.
-This enzyme participates in urea cycle and metabolism of amino groups and methionine metabolism.